zediogoviana/zediogoviana.github.io/content/posts/launching-my-side-project-albwer.md

 That's where **Albwer** comes in.
 By the way, the name comes from joining ***Tyto Alba*** (the scientific name for our mascot, the Barn Owl) + ***Tower*** (where these owls can mostly be found).
 Why a Barn Owl, you may ask?
 Well, it's very much a joke from when we met back in high school.
 Maybe one day we talk more about it.

-This way, with **Albwer** if something happens, and we can't guide our loved ones into what to do next, our platform should be responsible for warning those previously selected people with some kind of instructions, information, wishes, etc. To make that possible, the platform needs to have some kind of recurring check (automatic or not) to validate if the User is still reachable.
+This way, with **Albwer** if something happens, and we can't guide our loved ones into what to do next, our platform should be responsible for warning those previously selected people with some kind of instructions, information, wishes, etc. To make that possible, the platform needs to have some kind of recurring check (automatic or not) to validate if the person is still reachable.

 Having a set of instructions can help ensure that everyone knows who to contact in an emergency and how to get in touch with them.
 This can be especially important if you are not able to communicate with the message recipients directly.
 For example, if you were to become incapacitated or pass away, your instructions could include things like how to access important documents and accounts, what your final wishes are, or any specific guidelines you have for the respective recipients.